Vannes: Roman Era

 The Veneti were defeated by Julius Caesar's fleet in 56 BC in front of Locmariaquer; many of the Veneti were then either slaughtered or sold into slavery.
 The Romans settled a town called Darioritum in a location previously belonging to the Veneti.
 At the end of the 1st century BC, the Ramparts of Vannes were established as fortifications to protect the city during major crises.

 The Britons arrive

-From the 5th to the 7th century, the remaining Gauls were displaced or assimilated by waves of immigrant Britons fleeing the Saxon invasions of Britain.
+From the 5th to the 7th century, the remaining Gauls were displaced or assimilated by waves of immigrant Britons who had been displaced by the Anglo-Saxons in Britain.
 Under the Breton name Gwened (also derived from the Veneti), the town was the center of an independent principality or kingdom variously called Bro-Wened ("Vannes") or Bro-Ereg ("land of Gwereg"), the latter for a prominent member of its dynasty, which claimed descent from Caradog Strongarm.
 The diocese of Vannes was erected in the 5th century.
 The Council of Vannes was held there in 461.
 The realm annexed Cornouaille for a time in the early 6th century but was permanently joined with Domnonia under its king and Saint Judicaël around 635.